evannetwork/api-blockchain-core/docs/profile/verifications.rst

 .. code-block:: typescript

-  verifications.setVerification(issuer, subject, verificationName[, expirationDate, verificationValue, descriptionDomain]);
+  verifications.setVerification(issuer, subject, topic, expirationDate, verificationValue, descriptionDomain]);

 Sets or creates a verification; this requires the issuer to have permissions for the parent verification (if verification name seen as a path, the parent 'folder').